 Another Mindfulness session - Thursday 16 June 2022 and this time the topic is "Spring Clean Your Mind".
 Please click on the event on the right hand side to find out more information and to book your space for this session.

-With this in mind EVH committed to providing a full year of access to mindfulness materials and sessions.
+2021 was the year that EVH focused on organisational and individual wellbeing and we provided members with a full year of access to mindfulness materials and sessions.
 We partnered with mindfulness expert Martin Stepek from Ten for Zen to provide this; Martin has been practicing mindfulness for over 20 years, is a published author in the field, and is one of Scotland’s leading experts in mindfulness.
 Below is the information on what Martin delivered each month:-

 In the last of our monthly sessions, Martin looked at how to achieve peace of mind and explained how Mindfulness helps.
 These days it’s understandable if you have a busy mind.
 If you’re regularly juggling work, family and just life in general, mentally shutting off can be really hard, even if you’d love to.
 A constantly busy life and an always active mind can often lead to anxiety and stress, so quieting your mind is so important to your mental, emotional and physical health.